What I find a better way, is using a dedicated object for the primary key of each entity. So we have classes like UserId and OrderId.

 }

-Next the UserIdIdentifierGenerator
+Next the UserIdIdentifierGenerator:

 public class UserIdIdentifierGenerator implements IdentifierGenerator, Configurable {